folajimiabolade/web-build-hq/README.md

 ![Account page with a comment](static/images/screenshots/Comment.jpg)

-You can add as many comments as you want!, your comment should also show up on the 'Comments' page, which you can navigate to by clicking the 'Menu' button,
+You can add as many comments as you want! your comment should also show up on the 'Comments' page, which you can navigate to by clicking the 'Menu' button,